-Are you considering a mini-moon in the UK?
+Are you considering a mini-moon in the UK instead of or before a honeymoon?
 Take a closer look at Scotland – our 21st Century Bride survey revealed it to be the most popular destination for a mini-moon: 60% of couples chose to mini-moon in the UK, with 41% opting for Scotland.

 When you think of the beautiful scenery, the rich history and the abundance of whisky, is it any wonder it’s the most popular destination?
 We’ve picked out some gorgeous places to stay on your mini-moon to Scotland.

 Over £2.5 million was spent on the renovation of Springkell, so you know you’re going to have the finest quality when it comes to your accommodation.
 This beautiful venue has three luxury en-suite rooms and five deluxe doubles with private bathrooms to choose from for bed and breakfast.
 You can also discuss having lunch and dinner on site during your stay, and take advantage of the well-stocked bar.

 Each bedroom was individually decorated by the same interior design company who furnished The Goring in London, which is where Kate Middleton chose to spend her last night as a single woman!
 The hotel is close to Gretna Green too – it’s a perfect pit stop if you’re planning on eloping.